geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ```

 ### 5. Test and Instantiate instance on aws
 Test the deployment.
-From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 and run
+From command given below, update REPLACE_ME_WITH_S3_WORKSPACE_NAME to something of the form `noctua-production-YYYY-MM-DD` to match actual workspace name from Prerequisites 6 (Item 6c) and run

 ```
 go-deploy --workspace REPLACE_ME_WITH_S3_WORKSPACE_NAME --working-directory aws -verbose -dry-run --conf config-instance.yaml
 ```